-January 26, 1788: The day Captain Arthur Phillip landed on Australian soil with the First Fleet of British ships, raising the British flag at Sydney Cove to claim New South Wales as a British Colony.
+January 26, 1788, is the day Sir Arthur Phillip raised the British flag at Warrane (Sydney Cove) to claim the land as a British Colony.
 This day marks the beginning of a long and brutal colonisation of people and land.
-On this day, every year, people of this country are asked to celebrate Australia Day.

 “Most people just want a day to celebrate the place that they call home, to be part of a community, and to guide Australia into the future.
 I am one of these people, so why can’t we celebrate this on a day that includes all Australians?”